Arcadesys/Bounce-webvr/README.md

 - Accessible design with audio cues
 - Mobile support (touch to drop balls)

+## Tech Stack

+- Next.js for the application framework
+- Three.js for 3D rendering
+- Cannon.js for physics simulation

 ## Controls

 - **Click** to drop a ball